writefreely/writefreely/README.md

 # 1) Log into MySQL and run:
 # CREATE DATABASE writefreely;
 #
-# 2) Import the schema with:
-mysql -u YOURUSERNAME -p writefreely < schema.sql

-# 3) Configure your blog
+# 2) Configure your blog
 ./writefreely --config

+# 3) Import the schema with:
+./writefreely --init-db

 # 4) Generate data encryption keys
 ./writefreely --gen-keys